Urethane vs Ionomer vs Surlyn Golf Ball Covers

 Certainly, if you are a mid handicap golfer (10-20) and looking to improve, you should use a ball that allows that improvement and challenges you.

 However, if you’re a high handicapper, you are probably not generating sufficient clubhead speed to take advantage of the urethane cover and will lose distance.
 A Surlyn cover might be the better option for you.
-You can see our test, do high or low compression balls go further, to give you a better idea.

 That said, I know of a 24 handicapper who hits a good distance off the tee box (though he is often off-line,) and he has seen his short game improve tremendously with urethane balls.